 Decide how often you want to clean each room.
-Most spaces probably need a weekly or biweekly cleaning but do consider your lifestyle.
+Most spaces probably need a weekly or biweekly cleaning, but consider your lifestyle when determining the frequency for your whole-home cleaning schedule.
 If your family is away from home most weekdays, for example, you might not need to clean as often as someone who stays home with small children.
 You might also find that public spaces, such as the kitchen and guest bathroom, need cleaning more often than private spaces, such as bedrooms.

 Step 6: Identify Your Cleaning Style

 Now that you've identified both cleaning tasks and frequency, it's time to decide how to clean your home.
 Try one of the following three options:

 - One (or Two) and Done: Clean everything in one day.
 Alternatively, if one very long block of cleaning feels like too much, split your list in half and tackle it over two days.

 - Timed Sessions: Decide which days you'll clean and for how long, such as 30 minutes.
 Set a timer, and start at the top of your list.
 Clean until the timer dings.
 On your next scheduled cleaning day, pick up where you left off.
 Repeat.

 - A Room (or Two) a Day: Decide how many days you'll clean.
 Then, assign specific areas to specific days.
 For example, Monday: clean the kitchen, entry, and laundry room; Tuesday: living room and dining room; Wednesday: bathrooms; and Thursday: hallway and bedrooms.